-Veterans Treatment Court: Treatment & Alternatives to Prison
+Veterans Treatment Court: Treatment and Alternatives to Prison

 Veterans face a variety of challenges after serving in the military, including increased risk for substance use disorders (SUDs), mental illness, suicide, chronic pain, trauma, and unstable housing.1 Veterans court diversion programs were developed to address the increasing numbers of veterans struggling with SUDs and co-occurring mental health disorders who were also facing legal issues.